carlospolop/bf-aws-perms-simulate/README.md

 # AWS Simulate Permissions Checker
 AWS Permissions Checker is a Python script that **retrieves a user's permissions in AWS using the `simulate_principal_policy` method**.
-This tool allows users to quickly and easily identify all their permissions.
+This tool allows users to quickly and easily identify all their permissions by asking if they have all of them.
+Permissions are asked in batched of 100 permissions each time.

+Moreover, this tool asks if the user **has permissions over the resource "*"**.
+The tool could be modify to be able to **specify specific resources** to check for.

+**NOTE: Permissions from inline policies cannot be discovered using this technique.**

 ## Quick Start